nodejitsu/handbook/contents/4_Using_The_API.md

 ## Authentication

-The Nodejitsu API currently relies on Basic Authentication.
-Most of the calls to the API will require that you autenticate using your Nodejitsu account.
+Most of the calls to the API will require that you authenticate using your Nodejitsu account.
+Currently, we are using Basic Authentication.

+     Here is an example of using basic auth with curl

+If you do not have an account, it is possible to create one using the API.

 ## Applications